syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs%}

-N> If an occurrence at the specified date is deleted or not present,then the `GetOccurrenceAppointment` method returns null.
+N> If an occurrence at the specified date is deleted or not present, then the `GetOccurrenceAppointment` method returns null.

 ## Recurrence pattern exceptions